 John Tyler Caldwell was named Chancellor.
 He served until retiring in 1975.
 (Biography of John Caldwell)

 Dr. John T. Caldwell retired after 15 years as NC State's chancellor.
-Caldwell oversaw a period of unprecedented growth for the university: of the nearly 47,000 degrees awarded in the first 85 years of the university, two-thirds were earned during Caldwell's tenure.
+Caldwell oversaw a period of unprecedented growth for the university.
+Of the nearly 47,000 degrees awarded in the first 85 years of the university, two-thirds were earned during Caldwell's tenure.

 Rigney served as interim chancellor after Chancellor Caldwell retired and before Chancellor Thomas took the position.
 (Biography of Jackson Rigney)